skuid/skuid-labs/reports/contributing-to-github/README.md

   - Email notifications will be sent to the reviewers you have requested
   - You can send them a reminder on the back of a $20.00 bill.

 **Step 14.
 Handle any linting errors.**

 For some file types, Skuid Labs uses a **linter** known as ESLint.
 Linters ensure that code meets certain style guidelines.
-We try to maintain a certain level of consistency with the code in Labs, so enforce a linter on all pull requests.
+We try to maintain a certain level of consistency with the code in Labs, so we enforce a linter on all pull requests.
 That means if your code breaks the rules **you cannot merge your pull request**.

 But fear not!
 Our linter outputs exactly what's wrong, in which file and on which line.

-To see what went wrong, go to the bottom of your PR Page to see if your all the checks are passed for your build.
-Builds run whenever you commit to the branch, and in this case our build just checks your code to make sure it doesn't break the linting rules.
-A failed build looks like this:
+To see what went wrong, go to the bottom of your PR page to see if all the checks have passed for your build.
+Builds run whenever you commit to the branch, checking your code to make sure it doesn't break the linting rules.

+A failed build looks like this.
 To see what went wrong, click **Details** where it noted the build failed.

 ![](./failedBuild.png)